chaos-mesh/chaos-mesh/doc/time_chaos.md

 ## Limitation

-* Time modification only can be injected into the main process of container
+* Time modification only can be injected into the main process of container.
-* Time chaos has no effect on pure syscall `clock_gettime`
+* Time chaos has no effect on pure syscall `clock_gettime`.
-* All injected vdso call use pure syscall to get realtime, so clock related function call becomes much slower.
+* All injected vdso call use pure syscall to get realtime, so clock-related function call becomes much slower.